Demonstration: Benedict’s Test for Reducing Sugars

 Trommer’s Copper (II) Sulfate

 His discovery took advantage of the effect glucose has on copper (II) sulfate.
-This lovely blue compound – known for growing beautiful crystals, which makes it the author’s favorite chemical – reacts in basic conditions with glucose, converting it to red copper (I) oxide.
+This lovely blue compound is known for growing beautiful crystals, which makes it the author’s favorite chemical.
+Copper sulfate also reacts in basic conditions with glucose, converting it to red copper (I) oxide.

 Trommer mixed solutions of copper sulfate and potassium hydroxide (base) and added them to the sugar solution, heating the entire mixture for a few minutes.
 Trommer’s special reagent was found to either stay blue if no sugar was present or cycle through a rich rainbow to a final red if sugar was present.